-

 Mexidol® solution for intravenous and intramuscular administration, 50 mg/ml, 2 ml

-symptoms: drowsiness, insomnia.
+Symptoms: drowsiness, insomnia.

 Incompatibility